 Hey everyone!
-I’m gonna post a little throw-back here for the next couple of posts.
-I’m going to repost my Oahu vacation posts that I wrote over on my blog Misadventures of Me, because it’s been a year exactly that we loaded up on a plan to come home from one of my favorite places on Earth!
-So, scroll on down and read about our Hawai’i adventures!
+I’m gonna post a little throwback here for the next couple of posts.
+I’m going to repost my Oahu vacation posts that I wrote over on my blog Misadventures of Me because it’s been a year exactly since we loaded up on a plan to come home from one of my favorite places on Earth!
+So, scroll down and read about our Hawai’i adventures!

-Note: Any links within this post are NOT affiliate links, just links for your own person information 🙂
+Note: Any links within this post are NOT affiliate links, just links for your own personal information 🙂

 So, I promised some vacation posts!
 And here they are…